Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 Traverse the left subtrees first, then traverse the right subtrees and then process the item in the tree.

-Pre-order and Post-order traversal come in handy when the binary search tree represents an arithmetic expression or a logical expression where order of operation is very important.
+Pre-order and Post-order traversal comes in handy when the binary search tree represents an arithmetic expression or a logical expression where the order of operation is very important.

 The running time of traversal is linear `O(n)`  because each item is visited once.